-The following guidelines provide instruction and background for the fiscal year (FY) 2024 Community Benefit Report mandated for all Maryland hospitals.
+The following guidelines provide instruction and background for the fiscal year (FY) 2025 Community Benefit Report mandated for all Maryland hospitals.
 The reporting is split into two components, a Financial Report and a Narrative Report.
 These reports should be completed and reviewed in conjunction with one another, along with supporting documentation, such as a Community Health Needs Assessment (CHNA) or a Hospital Strategic Plan.

 Changes to reporting requirements are highlighted in red font throughout the document.
+There are no major changes for FY 2025.